felsenst/felsenst.github.io/eugenics.md

 ## The content of the paper ##

-The paper gives derivations of the variance components of a character in a population that is not random-mating, but which for that character has assortative mating: individuals who mate are more likely to be similar in that character.
+The paper gives derivations of the additive genetic variance of a character in a population that is not random-mating, but which for that character has assortative mating: individuals who mate are more likely to be similar in that character.
 Examples would be people who tend to marry someone who is of a similar height.